 - When ready, pour the stock through a fine mesh strainer.

-- Let it cool completely then store it in the fridge or freeze it.
+- Let it cool completely, then store it in the fridge or freeze it.

 What is the Difference Between Chicken Stock and Chicken Broth?

-Chicken stock is made from bones and chicken broth is made from meat.
-Clever marketing campaigns using phrases like, “Bone Broth” (our love of alliteration is strong), can cause confusion, but if it’s made from bones it’s actually stock.
+Chicken stock is made from bones, and chicken broth is made from meat.
+Clever marketing campaigns using phrases like, “Bone Broth” (our love of alliteration is strong) can cause confusion, but if it’s made from bones, it’s actually stock.

-If you read chefy books or manuals you will also see a reference to salt or no salt being a defining factor in stock vs. broth.
-This is because technically one is used for soup, and the other is meant to be reduced for pan sauces, but really most home cooks don’t care.
+If you read chefy books or manuals, you will also see a reference to salt or no salt being a defining factor in stock vs. broth.
+This is because technically one is used for soup, and the other is meant to be reduced for pan sauces, but most home cooks don’t care.
 I skip the salt when making stock or broth and just salt the recipe I’m using it in.

-Soothing Chicken Soup Recipes
+Homemade Soup Stock Recipes

 Browse all Mediterranean recipes.

-Visit Our Shop.
+Visit Our Shop

 How to Make Chicken Stock